mariam138/syncora_drf/README.md

 ##### Task

 The Task model has a many-to-one relationship with the *Profile* model, allowing a user to create several tasks.
 This many-to-one relationship is formed by the `owner` field, which is also set as the primary key of the model.
 A `title` field is provided to quickly name the task, and a `due_date` field also.
 Then the user can choose a `priority` for their task, choosing from: *low*, *medium* and *high*.
 A `category` can also be chosen for the task for further organisation.
 An optional `description` field is provided to allow the user to add any extra notes if desired.
 Finally, a `completed` field is provided.
 This is a **BooleanField** which will render as a checkbox, initially set to **False** indicating that the task is not completed.

+##### Event

+Like the *Task* model, the **Event** model also has a many-to-one relationship with the *User* model.
+This allows a user to create several events on the app.
+This relationship is provided by the `owner` field.
+A `name` is required for each event, followed by a `date`, a `start_time` and `end_time`.
+Events can also be categorised, providing a list of choices for the `category` field.
+A `location` can also be added for events, which is provided by the *django-location-field* library.
+Finally, a separate `notes` field is provided which is optional, allowing the user to choose whether to provide extra notes or not.

+##### Note

+The final custom model for the app is the **Note** model.
+Same as the *Task* and *Event* models, the **Note** model has a many-to-one relationship with the *Profile* model.
+A `title` field is provided but this field is optional, which allows a user to save time when writing a note as a title may not always be necessary. `date_created` and `date_updated` fields are part of the model.
+These fields aren't editable by the user, but will help in organising and filtering notes.
+Each time a note is updated, it will then appear at the top of the notes list unless the user chooses a different filter.
+Finally, the **Note** model contains a `content` field where the main body of the note will be written.